earthly/website/blog/_posts/2023-08-15-dx-three-ways.md

 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler.
 Let us enhance your team's build DX.
 [Give it a shot](/).**

-Think of Developer Experience, or DX, as the user experience but for developers.
-Instead of making things easier for the everyday user, DX is all about making a developer's life easier when they're working with tools, libraries, and platforms.
+Think of Developer Experience, or DX, as user experience but for developers.
+Instead of making things easier for the everyday user, DX is about making a developer's life easier when working with tools, libraries, and platforms.

 ## Who Should Care About Developer Experience?